dotnet/sign/docs/signing-tool-spec.md

 - **Performance:** During a build, many binary artifacts are created that need to be signed.
 A multi-targeted NuGet package may contain several `.dll` files.
 An application will likely contain more than one file that needs to be signed.
 It's much more efficient to pass them all to a signing tool where parallelism is possible than to sign during the inner-loop.
 - **Security:** Code signing is a sensitive operation that requires credentials/secrets.
 We do not want secrets to be in the MSBuild pipeline as that makes any logs contain those secrets.
 Ideally, a CI pipeline should contain a separate stage for code signing to ensure that credentials are never unintentionally exposed to a build stage.
-- **Platform:** Authenticode is currently limted to Windows.
+- **Platform:** Authenticode is currently limited to Windows.
 Thus, while it's possible to sign a NuGet or VSIX cross-platform, the DLL's inside can't be signed unless running on Windows.
 With the NuGet packages being developer-only artifacts--they're not shipped with the apps--it's critical that the DLL's inside are also signed.
 Builds for binaries may run on any platform, but as signing is a discreet step in most CI pipelines, it's possible to use a Windows agent for this task.

 ### Roadmap